 A charismatic and skilled basketball center who evolved from a collegiate powerhouse at UConn into an Olympic gold medalist in the new 3x3 format.

-Stefanie Dolson’s game is a blend of old-school post craft and modern floor-spacing, all delivered with an infectious smile.
-At the University of Connecticut, she was the anchoring force in the paint for Geno Auriemma’s Huskies, winning back-to-back national championships and developing into a first-round WNBA draft pick.
-Her professional journey saw her become a two-time All-Star, known for her sharp passing and reliable mid-range shot.
-Dolson’s career took a historic turn when she pivoted to the fledgling Olympic discipline of 3x3 basketball.
-Her size, skill, and high basketball IQ made her a natural fit, and she helped the U.S. women’s team capture the sport’s first-ever Olympic gold medal at the Tokyo 2020 Games.
-Beyond the court, her vibrant personality and advocacy for body positivity have made her a distinctive and beloved figure in women’s sports.
+Stefanie Dolson won back-to-back national championships at Connecticut and an Olympic gold medal in 3x3 basketball.
+At UConn, she anchored the paint for Geno Auriemma's Huskies, developing into a first-round WNBA draft pick.
+Her professional journey saw her become a two-time All-Star, known for sharp passing and a reliable mid-range shot.
+She pivoted to the fledgling Olympic discipline of 3x3 basketball, where her size, skill, and high IQ made her a natural fit.
+She helped the U.S. women's team capture the sport's first-ever Olympic gold at the Tokyo 2020 Games.
+Her vibrant personality and body positivity advocacy make her a distinctive figure in women's sports.

 1981–1996